 I have two of equal measure: Racism and cruelty to animals.

 I am an Uber-worrier!
 I would like to worry less.

-Not being old enough in the 80s to have worn the outrageous hair and makeup
+Not being old enough in the eighties to have worn the outrageous hair and makeup.

 Bad hygiene (when it can be helped) and a lack of basic good manners.

 Sure!
-You are welcome to republish one photo on your website/blog/newsletter - but please link it back to the recipe or blog post you pulled it from.
+You are welcome to republish a photo on your website/blog/newsletter - but please always link it back to the recipe or blog post you pulled it from.